Skip to Main Content

 Scholarly databases take into account the important publications and research methods of a field or discipline.
 The database helps you make choices about which articles you want to see - by subject, dates of publication, overall topic, and more.
 Google and Google Scholar, while vast, do no quality control on the content they provide or give you good tools to narrow your focus.

 Find additional databases on our A-Z Databases page.
-Or search for articles by author, title or topic through Articles+ in the Library Catalog.
+Or search for articles by author, title or topic by searching the Library Catalog.
+(Use the drop-down Format menu and select Articles.)

 Find History books